openstack/openstack-manuals/doc/hot-guide/source/environment.rst

   resource_registry:
     "OS::Networking::FloatingIP": "OS::Nova::FloatingIP"

-You can use wilcards to map multiple resources:
+You can use wildcards to map multiple resources:

 .. code-block:: yaml